Two manufacturers of turning assistance systems want to make turning safer in Germany.

 Luis Technology and Wüllhorst Fahrzeugbau successfully presented their new systems this year.

-And they are hitting terrible ground, because turning assistants will be mandatory for buses and trucks in Germany from 2022.
+And they are encountering fertile ground, because from 2022 onwards, turning assistants will be mandatory for buses and trucks in Germany.
 This is intended to minimize the often fatal turning accidents involving pedestrians and cyclists.

-Politicians speak of a similar impact to that of the introduction of the first seat belts.
+Politicians speak of an effect similar to that after the introduction of the first seat belts.

-All within the framework of “Vision Zero”, according to which the EU aims to reduce traffic deaths and injuries to zero by 2050.
+All this is part of the “Vision Zero” initiative, according to which the EU aims to reduce traffic fatalities and injuries to zero by 2050.

-But these systems are not only relevant for traffic safety, but also for logistics.
+But these systems are relevant not only for road safety, but also for logistics.

-In this article you will find out why we welcome this development and what it means for you.
+This article explains why we welcome this development and what it means for you.

-Trucks and buses are often involved in these serious accidents and curves in particular can quickly become a trap due to the larger blind spot.
+These serious accidents often involve trucks and buses, and curves in particular can quickly become traps due to the larger blind spot.

-As part of “ Vision Zero ”, the goal is to reduce traffic deaths and injuries to zero by 2050.
+As part of the “ Vision Zero ” initiative, the goal is to reduce traffic fatalities and injuries to zero by 2050.

-From 2022 onwards, all new cars will be equipped with lane departure warning systems, intelligent speed assistance and an extended emergency braking assistance system.
+From 2022 onwards, all new cars will be equipped with lane keeping assist, intelligent speed assistance and an enhanced emergency braking assist system.

 The turning systems are a further step in this direction.

-And that costs the federal government a lot.
+And the federal government is spending a considerable amount on this.

 5 million per year for turning assistance systems

-Federal Minister Andreas Scheuer recently said in an interview that accidents caused by turning trucks and buses are avoidable dramas.
+Federal Minister Andreas Scheuer recently stated in an interview that accidents caused by turning trucks and buses are avoidable tragedies.

-Since the EU is only considering mandatory installation of turning assistance systems from 2024, he sees the federal government as having an obligation to take measures earlier.
+However, since the EU is only considering mandatory installation of turning assistance systems from 2024 onwards, he believes the federal government has a duty to take action sooner.

-For this purpose, the BMVI provides five million euros per year.
+The BMVI provides five million euros per year for this purpose.

-Applications for the funding program have been possible since January 21, 2019.
+Applications for the funding program can be submitted from January 21, 2019.

 This campaign is initially limited until the end of 2024.

-Through these measures, the federal government hopes to significantly increase traffic safety and significantly reduce turning accidents.
+The federal government hopes that these measures will significantly increase road safety and reduce turning accidents.

 This should also make cycling and walking more attractive.

-But the new systems offer great opportunities not only for traffic safety, but also for logistics.
+But the new systems offer great opportunities not only for road safety, but also for logistics.

-Hazardous transport or sensitive goods in particular require extremely careful handling.
-Turn assistance systems increase safety during transport and ensure that the goods are not damaged, even in complicated scenarios.
+Transporting hazardous materials or sensitive goods requires extremely careful procedures.
+Turning assistance systems increase safety during transport and ensure that goods are not damaged, even in complex situations.

 Conclusion

-The federal government is busy and has launched a funding program worth millions this year.
+The federal government is working hard and has launched a multi-million euro funding program this year.

-But there are still no regulations in sight at the EU level.
-Turning assistance systems will only become mandatory from 2024.
+However, no regulations are yet in sight at the EU level.
+Turn assist systems are not expected to become mandatory until 2024.

-And as long as no new laws on turning safety are passed in Brussels, the measures are on a voluntary basis.
+And as long as no new laws on turning safety are passed in Brussels, the measures remain on a voluntary basis.

-As an OCS trucking company, we welcome the introduction of these new systems and the efforts at the federal level to spread the new technologies as quickly as possible.
+As an OCS freight forwarding company, we welcome the introduction of these new systems and the efforts at the federal level to spread the new technologies as quickly as possible.

 We ensure that our vehicles always meet the highest technological standards and we will use the new systems where possible.